tombee/conductor/docs/reference/configuration.md

 ---

-## Daemon Authentication
+## Controller Authentication

-Security settings for daemon API authentication. **Authentication is enabled by default** as a secure default.
+Security settings for controller API authentication. **Authentication is enabled by default** as a secure default.

 ### daemon_auth.enabled